24 Tips for Dorm Living

 1. Establish Communication with Roommates

 When you move into a dorm, you must be ready to share your space with other students.
-Establishing a friendly relationship with your roommates is crucial if you want to feel comfortable in a new environment.
-Here are our best tips that will help you to connect with new people and avoid misunderstandings:
+Establishing a friendly relationship with your roommates is critical if you want to feel at home in a new environment.

-• Set ground rules—and revise them if necessary.
+• Set ground rules and revise them if needed.
 It’s best to agree on a specific set of dos and don’ts from the very start.
-If certain things or conditions are especially important to you, mention them so that you and your roommates can avoid conflicts.
+If certain things or conditions are especially important to you, mention them so that you and your roommates can avoid quarrels.
 Remember that it’s best not to overstep your boundaries and be open to a conversation.

 • Accommodate each other’s schedules.
-Living together is not the easiest task, especially when you and your roommates have different habits.
-That is why it can be beneficial to compromise and schedule a specific time for using the room or the shower.
+Living together is not the simplest task, especially when you and your roommates have different habits.
+That is why it can be beneficial to compromise and schedule a set time for using the room or the shower.

 • Agree on the use of shared personal possessions.
-It’s not unusual that dormmates share things to save money instead of buying all the necessities.
-Specifying which items are personal and which you are willing to share makes life in the dorm much easier.
+It’s normal for dormmates to share things to save money instead of buying all the necessities.
+Specifying which items are personal and which you are ready to share makes life in the dorm much smoother.
 You can use name tags and make exceptions for emergencies to avoid problems or misunderstandings.

 • Take necessary precautions.
 Living in a dorm increases the chances of other people having access to your personal things and confidential information.
 That’s why it’s best to protect the files on your computer by using software that blocks unauthorized users.
-Agreeing to rules about locking doors to keep your personal belongings safe is also essential.
+Agreeing to rules about locking doors to keep your personal possessions safe is also mandatory.

 2. Set a Budget and Stick to It

-Another important thing about living on your own is sticking to a budget.
+Another vital thing about living on your own is sticking to a budget.
 Let’s talk a little bit about the ways you can do that.

 1. Analyze your monthly income.
 This amount of money includes scholarships, money sent from your family members, part-time job salary, etc.

-2. Assess your monthly expenses.
+2. Assess your monthly expenditures.
 Keep track of how much money you spend each month on the things you need and want.
 You can do it easily via your bank’s app.

 3. Do the math.
 Calculate the difference between your monthly income and your expenses.

-4. Create your budget based on the results of your calculations.
+4. Organize your budget based on the results of your calculations.
 That way, you can easily adjust your spending habits.
 A budget will help you see if you can save up some extra money or if you need to spend less on the things you want.
-We also recommend you avoid taking out credit loans at this point: they will surely mess up your budget.
+We also advise you to avoid taking out credit loans at this point: they will surely mess up your budget.

 3. Ensure Good Sleep in Your Dorm Room